 Adjust Your 2021 Sales Forecast

 With the challenges of 2020, it is increasingly difficult to strategically forecast your sales and growth goals for the coming year.
-Depending on how your business was impacted over the past few months, you might need to make some adjustments to your overall growth plan — starting with 2021.
+Depending on how your business was impacted over the past few months, you might need to make some adjustments to your overall brewery business plan — starting with 2021.
 To determine what your new sales goals should be, you need to understand how you’re pacing to your current sales goals, your cost of goods sold, and your breakeven points.
 If you don’t have an easy way to track these numbers, we recommend getting a system in place to track your expenses and sales so you can have a better look into everything going on.
 Keep in mind, your sales from 2020 might be completely different than what you had anticipated.
 If there isn’t enough data to formulate a sales goal for 2021, don’t hesitate to reference historical sales data from the past few years to better forecast.

 As if the coronavirus wasn’t enough of a hurdle to deal with, many craft beverage businesses have been dealing with aluminum can shortages.
 The pandemic has changed a lot about how businesses operate, but it’s also impacted consumers and their behaviors as well.
 With in-person dining options closed, there was a spike in alcohol sales across the board.
 In March alone, which was the start of the pandemic, the sales of aluminum can drinks in the United States increased by 24%.
 With consumption up, craft businesses increased their production — leading to a shortage of packaging options.